-- 1. Fill out the New Header window as follows: - In the Name field, type a descriptive name for the header. - From the Type/Action menus, select Request and Set. - In the Destination field, type the name of the header that will be affected by the selected action. - In the Source field, type where the new content for the header comes from. - Leave the Ignore If Set and Priority controls at their default settings. - 2.
+- 3. Fill out the New Header window as follows: - In the Name field, type a descriptive name for the header. - $\circ~$ From the $\mbox{\bf Type/Action}$ menus, select $\mbox{\bf Request}$ and $\mbox{\bf Set}.$ - In the Destination field, type the name of the header that will be affected by the selected action. - $\circ~$ In the Source field, type where the new content for the header comes from. - Leave the Ignore If Set and Priority controls at their default settings. - 4.
 Click Create to create the first header.
-A new header appears in the Headers area that sets the first server as the primary origin server. - 3.
-In the Headers area, click the New button to create a second request header.
-The New Header window appears.
+A new header appears in the Headers area that sets the first server as the primary origin server.

-- 1. Fill out the New Header window as follows: - In the Name field, type a descriptive name for the header. - From the Type/Action menus, select Request and Set. - In the Destination field, type the name of the header that will be affected by the selected action. - In the Source field, type where the new content for the header comes from. - Leave the Ignore If Set control at the default setting. - In the Priority field, type a number at least one higher than the priority you set on the primary server's request header.
-For example, if you left the first header's priority set to the default, 10, you would set the second header's priority to 11 or higher. - 2.
+6. Fill out the New Header window as follows:

+- In the Name field, type a descriptive name for the header. - From the Type/Action menus, select Request and Set. - In the Destination field, type the name of the header that will be affected by the selected action. - In the Source field, type where the new content for the header comes from. - Leave the Ignore If Set control at the default setting. - In the Priority field, type a number at least one higher than the priority you set on the primary server's request header.
+For example, if you left the first header's priority set to the default, 10, you would set the second header's priority to 11 or higher. - 7.
 Click Create to create the second header.
 A new header appears in the Headers area that sets the second server as the failover for your primary origin server.